 25. Paradise | Russia | War Drama

-Switching between semi-documentary style film-making where the three principal characters speak their conscious mind directly to camera statements and the dramatic real world; painting the Holocaust drama through the sombre monochromatic lens that has a gloomy and tender aesthetic appeal throughout, Andrei Konchalovsky’s ‘Paradise (Rai)’ is an aching tale of love in despair and imminent loss.
+Switching between semi-documentary style film-making where the three principal characters speak their conscious mind directly to camera statements and the dramatic real-world; painting the Holocaust drama through the sombre monochromatic lens that has a gloomy and tender aesthetic appeal throughout, Andrei Konchalovsky’s ‘Paradise (Rai)’ is an aching tale of love in despair and imminent loss.

-A Russian immigrant Olga (Vysotskaya) is thrown into a brutal concentration camp for harboring two Jew kids, where she meets SS officer -Helmut (Christian Clauss) – who happens to be an old flame.
+A Russian immigrant Olga (Vysotskaya) is thrown into a brutal concentration camp for harbouring two Jew kids, where she meets SS officer -Helmut (Christian Clauss) – who happens to be an old flame.
 Helmut is drawn towards Olga to rekindle their lost romance, which acts as a redeeming factor for him, but he gets embroiled in delusional pride which comes off soon when he tastes immorality flowing through his fellow officers.

 Paradise Film was screened at 9th BIFFES.
 10 Films Recommendation From 9th BIFFES